aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 * Please ensure your JupyterLab version is >= v1.2.18 and < 2.0.
 You can check the version by opening a terminal window in SageMaker Studio (File > New -> Terminal) and running the following command: 'jupyter lab --version'

+## Limitations

+The extension currently checks Kernels only and cannot detect idle terminals.
+Those Apps which has no kernels but has active image terminals will not be terminated.

 ## Installation Steps

 There are two options, outlined below, for installing this extension.
 We also provide a way for mointoring user profiles to ensure extension is installed.